intheon/stream_viewer/docs/README.md

 Or, if using miniconda, create an environment with:

-`conda env install -f conda-requirements.yml`
+`conda env create -f conda-requirements.yml`

 ### Running the provided applications